Dell M1000e: Catalyst 3130

-The 3130 series switches offer 16 internal 1Gb interfaces towards the blade-servers.
-For the uplink or external connections there are two options: the 3130G offering 4 built-in 10/100/1000BaseT RJ-45 slots and two module-bays allowing for up to 4 SFP 1Gb slots using SFP transceivers or SFP Twinax cables.
+The 3130 series switches offer 16 internal 1 Gb interfaces towards the blade-servers.
+For the uplink or external connections there are two options: the 3130G offering 4 built-in 10/100/1000BaseT RJ-45 slots and two module-bays allowing for up to 4 SFP 1 Gb slots using SFP transceivers or SFP Twinax cables.

-The 3130X also offers the 4 external 10/100/1000BaseT connections and two modules for X2 10Gb uplinks.
+The 3130X also offers the 4 external 10/100/1000BaseT connections and two modules for X2 10 Gb uplinks.

 Both 3130 switches offer 'stacking' or 'virtual blade switch'.
 One can stack up to 8 Catalyst 3130 switches to behave like one single switch.
 This can simplify the management of the switches and simplify the (spanning tree) topology as the combined switches are just one switch for spanning tree considerations.
 It also allows the network manager to aggregate uplinks from physically different switch-units into one logical link.